RyanNavillus/Syllabus/docs-source/index.rst

 and add them to existing training code.
 It takes only a few lines of code to add a curriculum to an existing training script, and because of the shared Curriculum API, you can swap out different curriculum learning methods by changing a single line of code.

-It currently has support for environments run with Python native multiprocessing or Ray actors, which includes RLLib, CleanRL, Stable Baselines 3, and Monobeast (Torchbeast).
-We have working examples with CleanRL, RLLib, Stable Baselines 3, and Monobeast (Torchbeast).
-We also have preliminary support and examples for multiagent PettingZoo environments.
+It currently has support for environments run with Python native multiprocessing or Ray actors, which includes nearly any existing RL library.
+We have working examples with CleanRL, RLLib, Stable Baselines 3, PufferLib, Moolib, and Monobeast (Torchbeast).
+Syllabus also supports multiagent PettingZoo environments.

 .. toctree::
    :maxdepth: 2